mehrdad-bt/STM32F407-LVGL/README.md

-added back up battery and date and time
+removed back up battery and date and time